Pranav0303/Priority-Constrained-Helicopter-Routing-for-Emergency-Disaster-Relief/README.md

-# Priority-Constrained Helicopter Routing for Last-Mile Emergency Disaster Relief
+# Priority-Constrained Helicopter Routing for Emergency Disaster Relief

 ## Project Overview
 This project implements an Aerial Humanitarian Logistics Optimizer that solves a highly modified variation of the Travelling Salesman Problem (TSP) with strict priority constraints.
 Unlike standard TSP models that only minimize physical distance, this system is specifically designed for helicopter-based emergency response missions where critical, life-saving urgency overrides proximity.